 Documentation for VLA data reduction, image making, observing preparation, etc., can be found in various manuals.
+Some manuals are available on-line via the Mosaic system (see Section 4.13).
 Those manuals marked by an asterisk () can be mailed out upon request.
 Direct your requests to Theresa McBride.

 - 1. PROCEEDINGS FROM THE 1988 SYNTHESIS IMAGING WORK-SHOP: Synthesis theory, technical information and observing strategies can be found in: "Synthesis Imaging in Radio Astronomy".
-This collection of lectures given in Socorro in June 1988 has been published by the Astronomical Society of the Pacific as Volume 6 of their Conference Series. - 2.
+This collection of lectures given in Socorro in June 1988 has been published by the Astronomical Society of the Pacific as Volume 6 of their Conference Series.
+It is currently out of print, and we are unaware of any plans for a second printing. - 2.
 INTRODUCTION TO THE NRAO VERY LARGE ARRAY (Green Book): This manual has general introductory information on the VLA.
 Topics include theory of interferometry, hardware descriptions, observing preparation, data reduction, image making and display.
-Parts of the 1983 manual are now out of date.
+Major sections of the 1983 manual are now out of date, but it nevertheless remains the best source of information on much of the VLA.
 Copies of this are found at the VLA and in the AOC, but no new copies are available. - 3.
-THE OBSERVERS REFERENCE MANUAL: This is a general purpose guide to computing at the AOC.
-It includes sections on AIPS calibration, use of the computers for general purposes, and use of the SDE package.
-This manual is available for use in Socorro only. - 4.
-VLA COOKBOOK: The Cookbook contains some observing strategies and recipes on the initial data reduction of continuum, polarization, spectral line, solar observations, and guides to self-calibration.
-This manual is available in Socorro only. - 5.
 A SHORT GUIDE FOR VLA SPECTRAL LINE OBSERVERS: This is an important document for those wishing to carry out spectral-line observations with the VLA.
-This guide can also be found in the VLA Cookbook.